 In short, you must give employees their regular rate of pay if they use paid sick leave because they have qualifying coronavirus symptoms, are in isolation because of it, or are receiving the vaccine or dealing with vaccination complications.

-You must give employees two-thirds their regular rate of pay if they use paid sick leave to care for a family member with coronavirus symptoms or in isolation because of it OR if they use paid family leave to care for a child whose school or center is closed in response to COVID-19.
+You must give employees two-thirds their regular rate of pay if they use paid sick leave to care for a family member or someone dealing with qualifying COVID reasons OR if they use paid family leave to care for a child whose school or center is closed in response to COVID-19.

 What kind of documentation should I ask employees for?

 Before paying employees for sick or family leave, you can ask for documentation.

 The Department of Labor says that the types of documents you ask employees for before they take paid sick leave depends on the IRS.